-I blinked and I’m just one day away from leaving for Paris on my bike.
+I blinked and I’m just one day away from leaving for our ride from London to Paris on my bike.
 When I tell people I’m doing this, the first question they ask is “are you doing it for charity?!” ….because it seems people only do mad stuff like this when spurred on to raise money.
 But no, I’m doing it because I want to have an adventure, enjoy some time away from home / work (sometimes known as a vacation) and to challenge myself.

 This week has been one of the biggest challenges (still less so than cycling from London to Brighton though) in that packing my kit has been a lot more difficult than I thought it would be.
 I did read somewhere that you should pack your kit, then remove half of it so currently I’m at the stage where I have my “must take” pile and my “do I really need that” pile.
 But essentially, I’ve decided exactly what I will be packing and thought I’d share that with you… (as well as maybe creating a reference point for my next bike packing adventure!):